F1248/OpenCore-Legacy-Patcher/docs/ISSUES-HOLD.md

 >
 > -- Mykola

-If you encounter new issues with the patcher that do not have solutions easily available, our helpful community in the [OpenCore Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN) can provide support in the meantime.
+If you encounter new issues with the patcher that do not have solutions easily available, our helpful community in the [OpenCore-Legacy-Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN) can provide support in the meantime.
 You should still provide as much information as you can by [gathering debug logs](DEBUG.md) when you ask for help.

 <!-- And from us developers, tinkerers, and dreamers in this little community, it's definitely a mutual thanks and welcome! crystall1nedev <3 -->